-According to Peters (1987), successful projects in the future are likely to be decided based on quality, lifecycle costs (not initial cost), and supplier responsiveness, which can only be achieved through partnership relationships; these relationships will involve fewer suppliers, and they are expected to be based on mutual trust.
+According to Peters (1987), successful projects in the future are likely to be decided based on quality, life-cycle costs (not initial cost), and supplier responsiveness, which can only be achieved through partnership relationships; these relationships will involve fewer suppliers, and they are expected to be based on mutual trust.
 This is already being proven true in certain areas of the industrial construction market.
 Long-term partnering agreements have been formed between a number of owners and contractors.
 Some owners are requiring their contractors to have formal TQM programs, and both owners and contractors are requiring their vendors to implement TQM if they wish to be considered for future work.

-2.2.11.7 Customer service
+3.6.10 Customer service

 TQM is a process that requires universal involvement to be successful.
 This includes customer involvement.
 As more and more companies become involved in the TQM process and demands for improved quality increase, this concept becomes increasingly important.
 Customers may be either internal or external.
 Satisfying the needs of these customers is an essential part of the process of supplying the final external customer with a quality product.
 Juran (1998) claims that the parties in a process (supplier, processor, and customer) have a "triple role".
+The designer is the customer of the owner because the designer has to receive the project requirements from the owner in order to provide a feasible design.
+The designer supplies plans and specifications to the constructor; in this case, the constructor is the designer's customer because the constructor uses the designer's plans and specifications, then conducts the constructor's customer.
+Quality in each phase is affected by the quality in the preceding phases.
+Therefore, customer service in each phase is important for the overall quality performance of the process.